ivanMC-A/CompPhysProject/README.md

 ![example image](images/example.png)

 ### Example Script
-A complete, minimal working example can be found in file `rnnExamples/ipynb`.
+A complete, minimal working example can be found in file `rnnExamples.ipynb`.
 This is the same file mentioned in the installation section.
 Once in the projects folder in your terminal, you can run the minimal example by running the following line:

 ```
 jupyter lab rnnExamples.ipynb